ai-cfia/nachet-backend/docs/Tagarno_API_objective.md

 directly took a picture from the camera that is connected in JPG or TIFF format.
 As confirmed by Taran, TIFF format is used at the laboratory and was used to train our models.

+#### Find another way to collect metadata from image if they don't recorded
+Ongoing

+#### Incorporate TIFF tag into the functionnality since Tagarno image are .tiff
+Ongoing

+#### Waiting for Jack to return email on API
+It was confirm by Anders Ravnskjaer Pedersen (after Jake from Tagarno ask him) that there is no functionnality in the API that return all the microscope configuration at once.

+In the same email chain, Jill Gagnon confirm that we could not have an extension on our API trial.
+The invoice was forwaded by Ricky to Noureddine.

 ### get exif function
 ```mermaid